Charles H. Percy

-Charles Harting Percy (September 27, 1919 – September 17, 2011), also known as Chuck Percy, was an American businessman and politician.
+Charles Harting "Chuck" Percy (September 27, 1919 – September 17, 2011) was an American businessman and politician.
 He was president of the Bell & Howell Corporation from 1949 to 1964, and served as a Republican U.S. senator from Illinois from 1967 until 1985, following a defeat to Paul Simon.
 He was mentioned as a Republican presidential hopeful from 1968 through 1988.
 During his Senate career, Percy concentrated on business and foreign relations.

 Early life and education

 Charles Harting Percy was born in Pensacola, the seat of Escambia County in far northwestern Florida, the son of Edward H. Percy and the former Elizabeth Harting.
 His father, an Alabama native descended from illustrious colonial-era Mississippians and Virginians, was at various times an automobile salesman and bank cashier.
 His Illinois-born mother was a concert violinist.
 Edward was a son of Charles Brown Percy and Helen Leila Herndon of the powerful Herndon family of Virginia.
 Elizabeth Harting was a daughter of Phineas Fredrick Harting and Belle Aschenbach.

 The family moved to Chicago when Percy was an infant.
 As a child, he had entrepreneurial energy and held jobs while attending school.
 In the mid-1930s, his pluck brought him to the attention of his Sunday school teacher, Joseph McNabb, the president of Bell & Howell, then a small camera company.

 Percy completed high school at New Trier High School.
 He entered the University of Chicago on a half tuition scholarship, and worked his way through college with several part-time jobs.
 He completed his degree in economics in 1941, and was a member of the Alpha Delta Phi fraternity.